1. We Need a Little Extra Time for Order Processing

 The colorants used in our products are 100% FD&C cosmetic grade "exempt" water-soluble colorants.
 Cosmetic grade colorants are tested under strict guidelines by the FDA and are preferred in & traditionally used in handmade cold processed soaps like ours.
 Very little color is needed to go a long way in our soaps.
 On average, 1 oz of color will cover 8-25 lbs of soap!
 That's a whole lot of soap and a little colorant!

-We use "exempt" color additives. ”Exempt” colors include pigments from natural sources such as vegetables, minerals, or animals.
+We use "exempt" color additives. ”Exempt” colors include pigments from natural sources such as vegetables, minerals.
 Examples include annatto extract (yellow), dehydrated beets (bluish-red to brown), caramel (yellow to tan), beta-carotene (yellow to orange) and grape skin extract (red, green).
 Although exempt color additives are not subject to batch certification requirements, they are still color additives and FDA must approve them before they can be used in foods.
 For more info, click on this link: https://www.fda.gov/food/food-additives-petitions/color-additives-questions-and-answers-consumers

 8. Biodegradable * Green * Earth-Friendly * Environmentally Safe * Ecological * Non-Toxic